 Manual

-If you specify a CSR that is created in the Certificate Management Service console, the certificate file that is extracted from the downloaded certificate package is the same as the certificate file that is obtained in scenarios when you set CSR Generation to Automatic.
+If you specify a CSR that is created in the Certificate Management Service console, the certificate file that is extracted from the downloaded certificate package is the same as the certificate file that is obtained in scenarios when you set the CSR Generation parameter to Automatic.

 If you specify a CSR that is not created in the Certificate Management Service console, only the PEM certificate file can be extracted from the downloaded certificate package.
 The password file or private key file cannot be extracted.
 You can use the certificate toolkit to convert your certificate file, password file, or private key file to the required format.
 For more information about how to convert certificate formats, see Convert the format of a certificate.